Stacy Offner: Biography

 She graduated magna cum laude from Kenyon College and earned an M.A. in Hebrew literature from Hebrew Union College in New York.
 She also has an honorary degree from Hebrew Union College, where she was ordained in 1984.
 That year she became the first female rabbi in Minnesota.

 However, she was fired from her job as associate rabbi when she came out as a lesbian in 1987.
-She left with some of her congregants and in 1988 they founded Shir Tikvah, a Reform congregation in Minneapolis, where she was the first rabbi.
+She left with some of her congregants and in 1988 they founded Shir Tikvah Congregation, a Reform congregation in Minneapolis, where she was the first rabbi.
 Thus in 1988, she became the first openly lesbian rabbi hired by a mainstream Jewish congregation (Shir Tikvah).

 Stacy Offner remained at Shir Tikvah until 2008 when she became the first female vice president of the Union for Reform Judaism, a position she held for two years.
 She later served as a rabbi at Adath Emanu-El in Mount Laurel, New Jersey.
 On July 11, 2012, she became the rabbi of Temple Beth Tikvah in Madison, Connecticut.
 She stepped down from this position in June 2021.